ClickHouse/clickhouse-docs/docs/en/guides/developer/time-series-filling-gaps.md

 ## WITH FILL...INTERPOLATE

 Any rows that have `0` in the `count` column also have `0` in the cumulative column, whereas we'd rather it use the prevous value in the `cumulative` column.
-We can do this using the `INTERPOLATE` clause, as shown below:
+We can do this by using the `INTERPOLATE` clause, as shown below:

 ```sql
 SELECT